Stages Learning Line (S.L.L.) and the Benefits of Online Community

-Stages Learning Materials is excited to announce the launch of Autism Learning Line (A.L.L.), an online community designed to support parents, teachers, therapists, homeschoolers, and anyone else touched by autism.
+Stages Learning Materials is excited to announce the launch of Stages Learning Line, an online community designed to support parents, teachers, therapists, homeschoolers, and anyone else touched by autism.
 Working with interns from the Harvard Graduate School of Education, and after several years of planning, Stages is happy to have found a way to give back to our community.
 This new support group connects with our Autism Resources and Community blog that was launched 5 years ago and now has over 500 articles to support families, educators, and therapists.
 Our autism blog received the award for Top 25 Autism Blogs of 2020 by Action Behavior Center and is also the winner of the Feedspot Top 50 Blogs on Autism Award.

 Why Launch a Private Autism Support Group?

-Based on research and planning coming out of the Technology, Innovation, Education program at Harvard, A.L.L. is designed to support a diverse group of members who parent or work with children with autism.
+Based on research and planning coming out of the Technology, Innovation, Education program at Harvard, Stages Learning Line is designed to support a diverse group of members who parent or work with children with autism.
 During an initial needs analysis and environmental scan, we concluded that though there were public Facebook groups and groups on other broad based platforms, there was a strongly felt need in the autism community for a specialized online group where this community could find a sense of common purpose and connect freely without interference from marketers or others outside the community.
-A.L.L. encompasses smaller areas of interest within the autism community: for teachers, parents, homeschoolers, therapists and others.
+S.L.L. encompasses smaller areas of interest within the autism community: for teachers, parents, homeschoolers, therapists and others.
 Users can also create their own groups for specific areas of interest related to autism, where they can share ideas and support one another.

-A.L.L. also grew out of work on Stages’ Global Autism Awareness Project (GAAP).
+S.L.L. also grew out of work on Stages’ Global Autism Awareness Project (GAAP).
 Also a project that stemmed from work at the Harvard Graduate School of Education, GAAP recognizes a need for more information on autism outside of the United States.
 International students from Harvard helped translate some of our most popular articles about autism to different languages to reach countries including China and Pakistan, and some Stages products have been translated into 17 different languages such as our Lang-O-Learn Cards.
 Over 50,000 people in China each year read our translated article: Recognizing Signs and Symptoms of Autism.
 We are also currently translating many of the over 500 articles on our collection into Spanish.

 Social Support and Positive Impact